 Development projects that require any transportation-related permits, licenses, or approvals, and exceed certain transportation thresholds are subject to Massachusetts Environmental Policy Act (MEPA) review based on 301 CMR 11.00: MEPA Regulations.

 - For a determination of whether your project meets those criteria, please see a list of all review thresholds in the link above.

 - If you are unsure, please submit a request for an Advisory Opinion to MEPA with a copy to PPDU.

 Whenever a transportation impact review is triggered as a function of the MEPA process or through MassDOT requirements, the project proponent is required to submit a Transportation Impact Assessment (TIA) to provide planning and a preliminary-level of engineering analysis to ensure that the transportation impact review process reflects and advances the Commonwealth of Massachusetts’ transportation policy goals.
 See the following resources to assist in the preparation of your TIA.

 - TIA Guidelines

 - All projects that require the preparation of a TIA should follow the guidelines set forth in the 2014 Transportation Impact Assessment Guidelines by MassDOT and the Executive Office of Energy and Environmental Affairs.
-During the review of a TIA, PPDU examines impacts on traffic operations, safety, transit, bicycle, and pedestrian access, and parking and ensures that project’s impacts to the different modes are adequately mitigated.
+During the review of a TIA, PPDU examines impacts on safety, transit service, bicycle access, pedestrian access, traffic operations, and parking and ensures that project’s impacts to the different modes are adequately mitigated.

 - Transportation Scoping Letter (TSL)